andrewpfunk/Android-411/README.md

 :1=your_username
 ```

-- Use systemd to start the VNC server automatically
+Use systemd to start the VNC server automatically
 ```
 sudo systmectl enable --now tigervncserver@:1.service
 ```

-- Check status of VNC server
+To check the status of VNC server
 ```
 sudo systemctl status tigervncserver@:1.service
 ```

-- Allow port 5901 in Terminal settings, and forward the port with adb on your computer
+Allow port 5901 in Terminal settings, and then forward the port with adb on your computer
 ```
 adb forward tcp:5901 tcp:5901
 ```

-- Connect to localhost:1 using a VNC viewer on your computer
+Connect to localhost:1 using a VNC viewer on your computer